Pinhole News

 Procedure: Pinhole® Surgical Technique

-This case documents the long-term clinical stability following treatment of mandibular anterior gingival recession using the Pinhole® Surgical Technique.
+This case documents the 2-year post-operative outcome following treatment of generalized maxillary gingival recession using the Pinhole® Surgical Technique.

-As recorded at the time of surgery, the primary clinical objective was to achieve adequate release and controlled overcorrection in order to increase soft-tissue thickness and establish a biologic environment supportive of long-term stability.
-Immediate gingival position at the time of surgery was not intended to represent the final outcome.
+As documented in the original operative record from 2023, the primary clinical objective was to achieve adequate soft-tissue release and controlled overcorrection to increase tissue thickness and establish a biologic environment supportive of long-term stability.
+The gingival margin position at surgery was intentionally not considered the final outcome.

-At 14 years post-procedure, the treated sites demonstrate:
+At the 2-year follow-up interval, the treated sites demonstrate:

-• Healthy tissue tone consistent with mature biologic remodeling
+• Long-term tissue adaptation consistent with biologic remodeling

 The Pinhole® Surgical Technique was developed by Dr. John Chao as a biologically guided, minimally invasive approach to the management of gingival recession.